olsonalec/geog5543/mvp1/README.md

-# MVP 1: Finding Similar Weather in Different Locations on Earth
+# MVP 1: Real-time Search for Similar Weather in Different Locations on Earth

 ## Problem
 The final iteration of this project is a program that will tell the user what city on Earth currently has the most similar weather conditions compared to the user's location.